-A hand-knotted Nepalese rug is a masterpiece of traditional craftsmanship.
-Over the centuries, production techniques have hardly changed.
+A hand-knotted or hand-tufted rug is a masterpiece of traditional craftsmanship.

-From the shearing of the sheep to on-site quality controls, even today, hardly any of the work is done by machines.
-The exclusive use of natural materials and the manual processing determine the unique nature of each piece and make Nepalese rugs so special in terms of their look and feel, quality and sustainability.
+From the shearing of the sheep to on-site quality controls hardly any of the work is done by machines.
+The exclusive use of natural materials and the manual processing determine the unique nature of each piece and make our rugs so special in terms of their look and feel, quality and sustainability.

-The sheep live at altitudes of over 13,000 ft all year round, exposed to the rough climate of the Himalayas.
-In summer, they are brought down into the valleys to be shorn.
-The wool receives no kind of chemical treatment, retaining its natural characteristics: It is durable and dirt-resistant and improves the room climate.
+Once sheep are shorn, the wool receives no kind of chemical treatment, retaining its natural characteristics: It is durable and dirt-resistant and improves the room climate.
 The wool is combed and spun by hand.
-In Nepal, balls of yarn are traditionally used at the loom.

-IThe natural white yarn can be dyed to achieve a virtually unlimited range of colours.
+The natural white yarn can be dyed to achieve a virtually unlimited range of colors.

-First, full-scale copies of the designs are drawn on large sheets of paper, which are then coloured and serve as templates to guide the weavers at the loom.
-The design archives with their hundreds of templates are the treasure house of our workshop.
+First, full-scale copies of the designs are drawn on large sheets of paper, which are then colored and serve as templates to guide the weavers at the loom.

 Once completed, the rug is washed by hand.
-This step embellishes it, makes the colours stand out more vividly and flushes out loose fibres and pieces of yarn.
+This step embellishes it, makes the colors stand out more vividly and flushes out loose fibers and pieces of yarn.
 The wet rug is stretched out evenly on a frame and put in the sun to dry.